Directory

 Profile

 Joy Willenbrink-Conte is a board-certified music therapist and has earned degrees from the University of Dayton (B.M.) and Immaculata University (M.A.).
 Joy's clinical experiences are primarily in mental health care, specifically trauma, addiction and grief recovery.
-Joy is currently engaged in Austin Vocal Psychotherapy training and maintains a small music therapy private practice in Dayton.
+Joy is a trained Austin Vocal Psychotherapist and maintains a small music therapy private practice.
 In her teaching and scholarship, Joy aims to center critical theories, cultural-responsivity and strengths-based approaches.

 Publications